kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc/_index.md

 * granting or removing any kind of admin rights to individuals
 * making proposals to the LF project board

+Votes are made on motions with a yes/no choice and have to be proposed by a TSC member.
 The result of each vote should be shared on the mailing list and added to the [voting records](votes).
-It should also include the date when any related changes were enacted.
+It should also include the date when any related changes are enacted.
 As such they provide a way to keep a formal trace of decisions being made.

-Votes done during a live meeting require 50% of the TSC members to be voting and a majority among these voting members.
-Votes done by email or any other deferred channel require a majority among all of the TSC members.
+**Votes done during a live meeting** require a quorum of 50% of the TSC members to be present in the meeting and a majority of "yes" votes among these voting members to move the motion.

+**Votes done by email** or any other deferred channel require a majority among all of the TSC members as everyone is expected to be able to take part.
+Votes by email expire after a period of two weeks: the motion will be rejected if a majority of "yes" votes from the whole TSC hasn't been reached by then.

+The preferred approach is to vote during TSC meetings.
+This should always be considered first to encourage discussion and TSC meeting attendance.
+If quorum is not met during a meeting then the motion can be adjourned to the next meeting or brought up for a vote by email.

 ### Members